-Our Fundraising Search receives and reviews nearly 1,200 resumes per year, so it goes without saying that we can quickly filter the most qualified candidates from those that are…shall we say… inflating their own skillset.
+Our Fundraising Search receives and reviews hundreds of resumes every year, so it goes without saying that we can quickly filter the most qualified candidates from those that are…shall we say… inflating their own skillset.
 However, even the most qualified candidate can be passed over due to a number of, unfortunately, common resume blunders.
 The following are 9 common mistakes we come across on a daily basis, made just as frequently by workforce “newbies” as seasoned professionals.
 The good news is that all of these are easily addressed.

 Before applying for your next job, review your resume for these 9 common mistakes: